 - The mere demonstration of cost differences is not sufficient to support legitimate and unavoidable cost variations.
-Submissions need to identify the contributing factors to any unavoidable cost difference, and where more than one exists, they must support the relative contribution of each factor to the overall cost variation - The difference in costs has not been created by the service itself, nor is the difference attributable to state or territory policies
+Submissions need to identify the contributing factors to any cost difference and, where more than one exists, the submission must include evidence that supports the relative contribution of each factor to the overall cost variation. - The difference in costs has not been created by the service itself, nor is the difference attributable to state or territory policies. - There is a clear differentiation between costs relating to inefficiency and costs relating to providing a necessary service based on clinical need.

-- There is a clear differentiation between costs relating to inefficiency and costs relating to providing a necessary service based on clinical need - An adjustment to the NEP to reflect legitimate and unavoidable variations in the costs of delivering health care services will be based on evidence that there are systemic factors which can be categorised across the nation (per Stage 1a of the assessment process), for example, factors based on hospital location.
+• An adjustment to the NEP to reflect legitimate and unavoidable cost variations in the delivery of public hospital services will be based on evidence that there are systemic factors which can be categorised across the nation (as per Stage 1(a) of the assessment process), for example, factors based on hospital location.